Scheduling periodic messages on a shared link: Greedy Algorithms for Arbitrary Messages

-\compactpair can be improved by forming compact tuples instead of compact pairs.
-A compact $k$-tuple is a sequence of messages $i_1 < \dots < i_k$ (with $r_{i_1},\dots,r_{i_k}$ increasing), for which meta-offsets can be chosen so that, there is no collision, the messages in the second period are in order $i_1,\dots,i_k$ and for all $l$, $A(i_l) + (d'_{i_l} + 1)\tau = A(i_{l+1}) + d'_{i_{l+1}}\tau$.
-The algorithm \texttt{Compact k-tuples} works by scheduling compact $k$-tuples using meta offsets while possible, then scheduling compact $k-1$-tuples and so on until $k=1$.
+Scheduling a compact $k$-tuple is choosing a meta-offset for the first message of the tuple, the offsets of the other messages are also fixed by this choice.
+The algorithm \texttt{Compact k-tuples} works by scheduling compact $k$-tuples using meta-offsets while possible, then scheduling compact $(k-1)$-tuples and so on until $k=1$.

-\begin{lemma} Given $k + k(k-1)(2k-1)/6$ messages, $k$ of them always form a compact $k$-tuple and we can find them in polynomial time. \end{lemma} \begin{proof} We prove the property by induction on $k$.
-We have already proved it for $k=2$ in Lemma~\ref{lemma:pair_find}.
-Now assume that we have found $C$ a compact $(k-1)$-tuple in the first $(k-1)^3/3$ messages.
-Consider the next $(k-1)^2 + 1$ messages.
-If $k$ of them have the same delay modulo $\tau$, then they form a compact $k$-tuple and we are done.
-Otherwise, there are at least $k$ different values modulo $\tau$ in those $(k-1)^2 + 1$ messages.
-Each element of the compact $(k-1)$-tuple forbids one value for the delay modulo $\tau$ of a new $k$th element in the tuple.
-By pigeonhole principle, one of the $k$ messages with distinct delays modulo $\tau$ can be used to extend $C$.
-We have built a compact $k$-tuple from at most $(k-1) + (k-1)(k-2)(2k-3)/6 + (k-1)^2 + 1$ messages.
-It is equal to $k + k(k-1)(2k-1)/6$ which proves the induction. \end{proof}
+\begin{lemma} Given $k + k(k-1)(2k-1)/6$ messages, $k$ of them always form a compact $k$-tuple and we can find them in time $O(k^3)$. \end{lemma} \begin{proof} We assume the messages are sorted by increasing $r_i$'s.
+We prove the lemma by induction on $k$.
+Lemma~\ref{lemma:pair_find} already proves the lemma for $k=2$.
+Now assume that we have found $C$ a compact $(k-1)$-tuple in the first $k-1 + (k-1)(k-2)(2k-3)/6$ messages.
+Consider the next $(k-1)^2 + 1$ messages: if $k$ of them have the same meta-delay, then they form a compact $k$-tuple and we are done.
+Otherwise, there are at least $k$ different meta-delays in those $(k-1)^2 + 1$ messages.
+When we want to add an additional $k$-th message in $C$, to obtain a compact $k$-tuples, the $k-1$ elements of $C$ forbid each one possible meta-delay.
+By pigeonhole principle, one of the $k$ messages with distinct meta-delays can be used to extend $C$.
+We can thus build a compact $k$-tuple from at most $(k-1) + (k-1)(k-2)(2k-3)/6 + (k-1)^2 + 1$ messages, that is $k + k(k-1)(2k-1)/6$ messages which proves the induction. \end{proof}

+In \compactpair, the compact pairs are created and scheduled in order of their $r_i$.
+In \texttt{Compact k-tuples}, the compact tuples are produced thanks to~\ref{lemma:uple_find} by going over the set of messages several times, hence inside a compact tuple the $r_{i_1}$'s are increasing but not between successive tuples.

+\begin{theorem} \texttt{Compact 8-tuples} always solves \pma positively on instances of load at most $2/5$ and with more than $205$ messages. \end{theorem} \begin{proof} We use the following fact, which generalizes Lemma~\ref{lemma:pair_forbid}: A $k$-tuple forbids $k+j+1$ offsets in the second period when scheduling a $j$-tuple.
+Remark that one more offset is forbidden compared to Lemma~\ref{lemma:pair_forbid} when $k = j = 2$, because it is not true anymore that all $r_i$ in the $j$-tuple are larger than those of the already scheduled $k$-tuple.